intermine/intermine/README.md

   * [ThaleMine](https://apps.araport.org/thalemine)
   * [PhytoMine](https://phytozome.jgi.doe.gov/phytomine)

+For the full list of InterMines, please see the [registry](http://registry.intermine.org)

 For details, please visit: [InterMine Documentation][readthedocs]

 If you run an InterMine, or use one in your research, in order to improve the chance of continued funding for the